 In May 2017, IGCT issued its decision rejecting the objections for the above years without stating any reasons.
 On 7 June 2017, Atheer filed appeals against IGCT decisions with the Appeal Committee at IGCT.
 On 9 November 2017, the Appeal Committee issued a decision with respect to years 2004-2007 rejecting Atheer's appeals by mainly arguing that Atheer did not have the right to file the original objections in November 2016, which implies that the Appeal Committee did not recognize the settlement agreed with the Ministry of Finance.
 On 21 December 2017, the Appeal Committee issued a decision with respect to years 2008-2010 rejecting Atheer's appeals on the basis that while Atheer had filed the objections on time but it did not pay the requisite amounts that are required under the law for the objections to be deemed properly filed, which again implies that the Appeal Committee did not recognize the settlement agreed with the Ministry of Finance.
 On 21 November 2017, Atheer filed appeal with the Cassation Committee at the IGCT with respect to years 2004-2007, and further filed similar appeals with the Cassation Committee on 2 January 2018 for the years 2008-2010.
 On 12 February 2018, the Cassation Committee issued decisions in favour of Atheer in relation to the years 2004-2010, by upholding Atheer's right to appeal and instructing the Appeals Committee to reconsider those appeals on their merits on the basis that Atheer's agreement with Ministry of Finance was not invalid.
-Appeals committee resumed its session in June 2018 in which Atheer submitted a statement to clear its grounds.
-On 25 September 2018, the Appeals Committee decided to suspend the final decision on this case until getting the response from the Council of Ministers in respect of this matter based on recommendations by an internal committee at the Ministry of Finance.
-Based on report of its attorneys, Atheer believes that the prospects of resolving this matter is in its favor.
+Based on the report of its attorneys, Atheer believes that the prospects of resolving this matter is in its favor.

-18(b).
+15(b).
 Claims (continued)